hw538/docs-cfdnapro/docs/tutorials/tutorial_2.rst

 It must be formatted in a tab-separated layout containing four columns:
 ``chr pos ref alt`` in a tab-separated format.

-Alternatively,
-mismatches can be identified dynamically rather than relying on a predefined mutation list.
-We utilize the ``Rsamtools::pileup()`` function to generate a list of mismatches.
+Alternatively, mismatches can be identified using the wrapper function ``pileupMismatches()``, which utilizes the ``Rsamtools::pileup()`` function to generate a list of mismatches.
-These are then processed in the same manner as entries from the mutation file:

-.. code:: R

-  # Process cfDNA data with mutational data from Rsamtools pileup generated list
-  readBam(bamfile = "path/to/bamfile.bam",
-          call_mutations = TRUE,
-          pileup_params = list(max_depth = 250,
-                               min_base_quality = 13))

-``pileup_params`` allows you to set the values that are forwarded to the ``PileupParam()`` function in Rsamtools.
+The ``pileup_params`` allows you to set the values that are forwarded to the ``PileupParam()`` function in Rsamtools.

 This method is not optimal for identifying tumour-derived mutations and may result in many false positives.
 Additionally, it can be inefficient in terms of computational processing and resources, as this module has not been extensively tested.
 Currently, it identifies the total number of cores available on your local machine and utilizes all but one of those cores to process the reads from specified chromosomes in parallel.
 We plan to introduce wrapper scripts for high-performance computing (HPC) systems in the near future.

+The output from ``pileupMismatches()`` can be saved in a .tsv file using the ``pileupMismatches()`` parameter ``outfile`` to indicate the path and the filename for the mismatch output.

+The output mismatch list can then be used as input to the ``readBam()`` function parameter ``mutation_file``.

+.. code:: R

+  # Generate mismatch list
+  pileupMismatches(bamfile = "path/to/bamfile.bam",
+                   pileup_params = list(max_depth = 250,
+                                        min_base_quality = 13),
+                   genome = BSgenome.Hsapiens.UCSC.hg38::BSgenome.Hsapiens.UCSC.hg38,
+                   chromosome_to_keep = paste0("chr", 1:22),
+                   galp_flag = Rsamtools::scanBamFlag(
+                      isPaired = TRUE,
+                      isDuplicate = FALSE,
+                      isSecondaryAlignment = FALSE,
+                      isUnmappedQuery = FALSE,
+                      isSupplementaryAlignment = FALSE),
+                   num_cores = 3,
+                   outfile = "path/to/mismatch_file.tsv")

+  # Process cfDNA data with mutational data from Rsamtools pileup generated list
+  readBam(bamfile = "path/to/bamfile.bam",
+          mutation_file = "path/to/mismatch_file.tsv",
+          mut_fragments_only = FALSE,
+          genome_label = "hg38,
+          chromosome_to_keep = paste0("chr", 1:22),
+          galp_flag = Rsamtools::scanBamFlag(
+            isPaired = TRUE,
+            isDuplicate = FALSE,
+            isSecondaryAlignment = FALSE,
+            isUnmappedQuery = FALSE,
+            isSupplementaryAlignment = FALSE))

 An alternative approach would be to generate a mismatch list using ``bcftools mpileup`` in ``bash`` and then provide